 Willy Shives studied dance with Nikita Talin—a Dallas dance maverick with ties to the famous Ballet Russe de Monte Carlo.
 Early in his training, Shives was awarded a Ford Foundation Scholarship and studied with the School of American Ballet in New York City.
 Shives had an enduring and award-winning professional ballet career that included international engagements and stints with companies in New York, Chicago, Austin, Tulsa, Milwaukee, Minnesota, and Pittsburgh.

 Shives was elevated to the status of Premiere Danseur when he joined the Joffrey Ballet in the late 1990's.
-His repertoire includes many 19th century classics, as well as works by such contemporary masters as Gerald Arpino, George Balanchine, Lew Christensen, John Cranko, Agnes de Mille, Martha Graham, Jiri Kylian, Robert Joffrey, Kenneth MacMillan, Ohad Naharin, Ruth Page, Ben Stevenson, and Antony Tudor.
+His vast repertoire includes many 19th century classics, as well as works by such contemporary masters as Gerald Arpino, George Balanchine, Lew Christensen, John Cranko, Agnes de Mille, Martha Graham, Jiri Kylian, Robert Joffrey, Kenneth MacMillan, Ohad Naharin, Ruth Page, Ben Stevenson, Lynne Taylor-Corbett, Twyla Tharp, and Antony Tudor.

-Shives is best remembered for his artistic versatility and many memorable stage performances, including his portrayal of the Prince in Kenneth MacMillan's Cinderella; his stage performance in Petrouchka; his interpretation of the Faune in L'Après-Midi d'un Fauné; and his striking appearance in the role of Billy in Eugene Loring's Billy the Kid.
-Shives also received distinction for his performance as the Lover in Tudor's Lilac Garden.
+Shives is best remembered for his artistic versatility and many memorable stage performances, including his portrayal of the Prince in Kenneth MacMillan's Cinderella; his stage performance in Petrouchka; his interpretation of the "Faune" in L'Après-Midi d'un Fauné; and his dramatic appearance in the role of "Billy" in Eugene Loring's Billy the Kid.
+Shives also received distinction for his portrayal of the "Lover" in Tudor's Lilac Garden, "Romeo" in Cranko's Romeo and Juliet, and "Petrucio" in The Taming of the Shrew, also by John Cranko.

 In 2000, at the Balanchine Celebration held at the Kennedy Center in Washington D.C., New York Times critic Anna Kisselgoff commented on Shives' performance in Balanchine's Square Dance, "Willy Shives, is a highly interesting dancer and gave the ballet's interpolated solo a human warmth."